 THE MINDERS OF THE WARM

-No booking require but we are limiting capacity to allow for safe social distancing.
+Face masks mandatory and no booking required, but we are limiting capacity to allow for safe social distancing.

 AONYX and DREPAN & THE MINDERS OF THE WARM is Fani Parali’s largest solo show to date.
 The exhibition spans both our galleries and sees the artist reach bold new heights in her extraordinary production methods, testing the limits of scale and liveness.

 Populating Lake Gallery, THE MINDERS OF THE WARM presents for the very first time the full breadth of Parali’s artistic practice.
 Threads of mythology and the underworld underpin the selected works previously unseen, including paintings, video and sculpture.